New structures in the J/$\psi$J/$\psi$ mass spectrum in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Abstract

-We begin with a background-only fit (NRSPS + DPS + $\mathrm{BW_0}$) and then add signal contributions one at a time to the fit.
-A signal BW is kept as long as its local significance exceeds $3\,\sigma$, with the local significance calculated from the difference in log-likelihood between including and not including the component, and only accounting for statistical uncertainties.
+We begin with a background-only fit (NRSPS + DPS + $\mathrm{BW_0}$) and then add signal contributions one at a time to the fit, with the yields of each signal and background component being free parameters of the fit.
+In this first series of fits, the additional components are added without interference.
+A signal BW is kept as long as its local significance exceeds $3\sigma$, with the local significance calculated from the difference in log-likelihood between including and not including the component and only accounting for statistical uncertainties.
 Three resonance structures, labeled $\mathrm{BW_1}$, $\mathrm{BW_2}$, and $\mathrm{BW_3}$ in order of increasing mass, are found to be statistically significant.
-The local significance of these peaks, calculated from the log-likelihood differences between the full fit and the fit with the BW of interest removed, are $6.5\,\sigma$, $9.4\,\sigma$, and $4.1\,\sigma$, respectively.
+The local significance of these peaks, calculated from the log-likelihood differences between the full fit and the fit with the BW function of interest removed, are $6.5\sigma$, $9.4\sigma$, and $4.1\sigma$, respectively.
 Figure~\ref{Fig:NonInterfereFit} (left) shows this fit, with numerical results in Table~\ref{Tab:Fits}.
-The BW widths are all much larger than the detector mass resolution.
+The BW function widths are all much larger than the detector mass resolution.
+Over the full mass range of 6-15\GeV, the proportions of the background components to the total are about 58\%, 25\%, and 9\% for NRSPS, DPS, and $\mathrm{BW_0}$, respectively.

 We quantify the goodness of fit by the probability of the fit's $\chi^2$ (over the full mass range with the bin size of Fig.~\ref{Fig:NonInterfereFit}) and the number of degrees of freedom.
 Because the signal region is only a small fraction of the fit range, the impact of deviations from the model in this region is diluted.
 As an alternative, we also compute a probability using only the bins below 7.8\GeV, which we refer to as the signal-region $\chi^2$ probability.